nofrills-io/empress/empress_core/module_doc.md

 - Event — signals an event for which we need to take some action
 - Model — represents application state.
 Usually modelled as a sealed class, where each subclass is relatively small, and is related to a single aspect of the app.
-- Request — denotes an intent for asynchronously obtaining some kind of a resource
+- Request — denotes an intent for obtaining a resource asynchronously

-Then, define and implement an `Empress` interface:
+If your models are immutable (have immutable properties), define and implement an [io.nofrills.empress.Empress] interface:

 ```kotlin
 class MyEmpress : Empress<Event, Model, Request> {